Cursive Alphabet — A-Z Uppercase & Lowercase Guide

 b vs. d

-In the cursive alphabet, lowercase b starts with an upstroke and loops right, while d starts with a circle and goes tall.
+Lowercase b starts with an upstroke and loops right, while d starts with a circle and goes tall.
 The loop direction is the key difference.

 m vs. n